w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 A [separate page giving the relative luminance definition using MathML](https://www.w3.org/TR/WCAG22/relative-luminance.html) to display the formulas is available.</div>
 </DD></DL>

-<div class="note">Because relative luminance is defined such that it cannot directly apply to hardware, please note the text in the introduction which reads: “This document does not comment on hardware aspects of products, because the basic constructs on which WCAG 2 is built do not apply to these.”</div>
+<div class="note wcag2ict">Because relative luminance is defined such that it cannot directly apply to hardware, please note the text in the introduction which reads: “This document does not comment on hardware aspects of products, because the basic constructs on which WCAG 2 is built do not apply to these.”</div>

 #### dfn-role